threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/output_data.md

 Static Replicant data is stored in `replicant.static`.
 This is a [`ReplicantStatic` object](../../python/replicant/replicant_static.md).

-In addition to the replicant's ID (`static.replicant_id`), each body part has a separate ID.
+In addition to the Wheelchair Replicant's ID (`static.replicant_id`), each body part has a separate ID.

 - `static.body_parts` is a dictionary.
 The key is a [`ReplicantBodyPart`](../../python/replicant/replicant_body_part.md) enum value.
 The value is the body part ID: